7k U.S. State Label Coin Series

 Tucked up in the northwest corner of the continental United States is a gorgeous place called The State of Washington.
 The 18th largest state in the country, the “Evergreen State” is known for its deep temperate rain forests and long Pacific Ocean coastline.
 These natural elements have defined industry and agriculture in the state, making WA a leading producer of lumber, apples, many types of fruit and wine and commercial fishing.
 And a beautiful coin label, too!

-Hawaii State Label American Silver Eagle
+Hawaii State Label American Silver Eagle - SOLD OUT

 State 16 of 50